saivikassingamsetty/saivikassingamsetty/README.md

 - 👋 Hi, I’m Sai Vikas Singamsetty
-- 👀 I’m interested in Technology, Web Development, Problem Solving, Machine Learning and Collaboration (Coding tbh)
+- 👀 I’m interested in Technology, Development, Problem Solving, System Design, AI and Collaboration
-- 🌱 I’m currently learning Web Dev and DSA
+- 🌱 I’m currently learning Web Dev, DSA & System Design
 - 💞️ I’m looking to collaborate on startups and public projects using my skillset
-- 📫 reach me on Twitter, Linkedin.
+- 📫 reach me on Linkedin.

 <!---
 saivikassingamsetty/saivikassingamsetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.